+- 1. User Data to be manipulated,

-- 1. User Data to be disclosed or manipulated - 2.
-TSF data to be disclosed or manipulated - 3. software to be reconstructed and - 4. substantial information about construction of TSF to be gathered which may enable other attacks.
+- 2. sensitive User Data (EF.DG3 and EF.DG4) to be disclosed.

+- 3. TSF data to be disclosed or manipulated

+- 4. software to be reconstructed and

+- 5. substantial information about construction of TSF to be gathered which may enable other attacks.